From Symmetry to Geometry: Tractable Nonconvex Problems: Critical Points of Low Rank Matrix Factorization

 \section{Critical Points of Low Rank Matrix Factorization}

 In this appendix, we give a more detailed accounting of the critical points of two model matrix factorization problems.

 \paragraph{Symmetric Low Rank Matrix Factorization}

-We begin by considering the symmetric factorization problem \ref{eqn:symmetric-factorization}.
+We begin by considering the symmetric factorization problem \eqref{eqn:symmetric-factorization}.
 This is a nonconvex optimization problem, with orthogonal symmetry $\mb U \equiv \mb U \mb \Gamma$.
-As we will see, its critical points can be described in terms of the eigendecomposition of the symmetric matrix $\mb X_0$. $\mb X_0$ has a complete orthonormal basis of eigenvectors $\mb \xi_1, \dots \mb \xi_n$, with corresponding nonnegative eigenvalues $\lambda_1 > \lambda_2 > \dots > \lambda_r > \lambda_{r+1} = \dots = \lambda_n = 0$.\footnote{For simplicity, we assume that the nonzero eigenvalues are distinct.
-Problems with repeated eigenvalues exhibit a similar structure, with minor modifications.}
+As we will see, its critical points can be described in terms of the eigendecomposition of the symmetric matrix $\mb X_0$.
+Here, $\mb X_0$ has a complete orthonormal basis of eigenvectors $\mb \xi_1, \dots \mb \xi_n$, with corresponding nonnegative eigenvalues $\lambda_1 > \lambda_2 > \dots > \lambda_r > \lambda_{r+1} = \dots = \lambda_n = 0$.\footnote{For simplicity, we assume that the nonzero eigenvalues are distinct.
+Problems with repeated eigenvalues exhibit a similar structure, with minor modifications.} In other words, we can write

 Using properties of the eigenvectors, it is not difficult to show that every optimal factorization $\mb X_0 = \mb U \mb U^*$ can be written as